sbr-hkyr/MobileAppProject/README.md

 The assigned case study required the development of **TDM Insight**, a native Android application that brings these inputs and pharmacokinetic calculations together in a structured and understandable mobile application.

-The project focuses specifically on **Vancomycin Therapeutic Drug Monitoring** and provides different calculation workflows depending on the available laboratory measurements.
+The project focuses on **Vancomycin Therapeutic Drug Monitoring** and supports three main calculation workflows:

-The case study requires the application to provide three main Vancomycin workflows:

 * **Vancomycin Pre** – using a pre-dose concentration.
 * **Vancomycin Post** – using a post-dose concentration and sampling information.
 * **Vancomycin Pre + Post** – using both pre-dose and post-dose concentrations with their corresponding timing information.

-The original case study also requires dynamic input forms, input validation, a dedicated calculation engine, intermediate and final pharmacokinetic results, and explanations of the calculations.
+The case study also requires dynamic input forms, validation, a dedicated calculation engine, intermediate and final pharmacokinetic results, and explainable calculations.

 ### Implemented Solution

-TDM Insight was developed as a native Android application using **Kotlin and Jetpack Compose**.
+TDM Insight was implemented as a **native Android application using Kotlin and Jetpack Compose**.

-The application provides a structured workflow in which users can:

-1. Create or select a fictional patient case.
+The completed application provides:

-2. Enter patient and medication information.
+1. Fictional patient and clinical case input.
-3. Select Vancomycin as the medication.
-4. Select the required TDM workflow.
-5. Enter the laboratory and dosing information required by that workflow.
-6. Validate the entered information.
-7. Perform the pharmacokinetic calculation.
+2. Dynamic Vancomycin TDM workflows.
+3. Input and cross-field validation.
+4. A dedicated pharmacokinetic calculation engine.
-8. Review intermediate and final results.
+5. Intermediate and final calculation results.
-9. View a step-by-step calculation explanation.
-10. Save and review previous calculations.
-11. Perform what-if dosing simulations.
+6. Step-by-step calculation explanations.
+7. Local calculation history.
+8. What-if dosing simulation.
+9. Concentration-time visualization.
-12. Use the camera and OCR functionality to assist with laboratory-report data entry.
+10. Laboratory-report camera and OCR functionality.

-The application was designed as an **academic prototype** and all demonstration cases are fictional.
+11. Review and confirmation of OCR-extracted values.
+12. Light, dark, and system theme support.

+All demonstration cases are fictional and the application is intended as an academic software prototype.

 ---